sarmishra/CHARM-agentic-rag/README.md

-# CHARM: Cascading Hallucination Aware Resolution and Mitigation
+# Cascading Hallucination in Agentic RAG: The CHARM Framework for Detection and Mitigation

 **Official implementation for the paper:**
 > *Cascading Hallucination in Agentic RAG: The CHARM Framework for Detection and Mitigation*